A spiritual home, a community working for justice

 When to visit

 Come any Sunday, and even better, try us out more than once.
 Our services vary from week to week.
 The sermon is generally given by our minister, though you also may hear a guest preacher, church member, one of our youth, or an outside speaker.
-We don’t currently hold services in the summer, between Father’s Day and Labor Day.
-If you want to get acquainted by meeting with a staff member during that time, please email us.
+For more information please email us.

 What you can expect from the service